 Fees may be required in classes that use consumable items (i.e., art, home economics, industrial arts, typing) and may be charged for, equipment which will become the property of the student, or rental of musical instruments, or other instructional resources.

 Fees collected for a specific purpose shall be used for that purpose only.
+Fees sponsored under the auspices of the school by student clubs or student organizations shall be accounted for in the school activity fund bank account.

 Inability to Pay

 No child shall be denied full participation in any educational program due to an inability to pay for, or rent, necessary instructional resources.1